 At the driver's preference, the Multi-Information Display can continually show the air pressure in all four tires as the vehicle is driven.
 Regardless of whether the driver chooses to monitor the pressures, a warning will still occur if a tire drops a specified level.

 Although the ZDX is not designed as a hardcore "go-anywhere" off-road vehicle, it is engineered to be capable and competent whether traveling just off the pavement or off the beaten path.
 Engineers mandated specific minimum performance criteria for the ZDX, including safe travel through standing water nearly eight inches deep, steep approach and departure angles (19.8-degrees front and 23.2-degrees rear, respectively, with a 16.9-degree break-over angle), off road and paved grades up to 60-percent incline.
-Moreover, components located underneath the ZDX are tucked away to help avoid damage during off-highway driving, a steel guard protects the fuel system's evaporative canister and there is a generous 8 inches of clearance.
+Moreover, components located underneath the ZDX are tucked away to help avoid damage during off-highway driving, a steel guard protects the fuel system's evaporative canister and there is a generous 8 inches of underbody clearance.

 SNOW AND ICE CAPABILITY

 The same technologies that make the ZDX capable off-road also enhance its performance in snow and ice.
-The SH-AWD™ system with Grade Logic Control and computer-controlled traction monitoring capabilities work together with the all-season tires to maximize power delivered to the road surface, and thus driver control, in winter driving conditions.
+The SH-AWD™ system with Grade Logic Control and computer-controlled traction monitoring work together with the all-season tires to maximize power delivered to the road surface, and thus driver control, in winter driving conditions.

 NOISE, VIBRATION & HARSHNESS (NVH)